The upcoming session of Introduction to Architecture will take place from July 6–August 7, 2020.

 Students work in small groups directly with one studio instructor and one teaching assistant (a graduate student from the GSAPP) to develop their individual designs.
 Students then represent their work in periodic reviews and juries, a discussion forum that provides an opportunity for students to receive comments and criticism from invited architects, design professionals and professors.
 Together, the studio, workshops, and lectures present an introduction to many aspects of architecture as it is practiced today.

-Registration will take place on Thursday, July 5th, 2018 in Avery Hall.
+Orientation will take place on Monday, July 1st, 2019 in Avery Hall.

 Orientation will include a lecture, an introduction to faculty and staff, as well as a presentation by TA’s of work done at Columbia.
 The orientation will conclude with a walking tour of campus to familiarize students with the school’s facilities and the Morningside Heights neighborhood.